Problems I have with no-code toolsApril 25, 2020 • #Stack

 - start having quality issues that impact your business

 It is called vendor-locking.
 In all these cases it can be very painful.
-It cripple or even kill your business.
+It cripples or even kill your business.

 The second thing that can be vendor-locked is your data.
 As a developer if I’m choosing an open-source database solution (like PostgreSQL for example), I’m sure that in case of a problem, I can export my data and recreate my database somewhere else.